camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 ``<layer_name>`` can be either the layer NAME or the layer GROUP, depending on what's configured in the admin interface for the layer.

-.. note:: The DATA example above is developped on several lines to make it
+.. note:: The DATA example above is developed on several lines to make it
     easily readable in this documentation.
 However please note that Mapserver requires that this directive is contained on a single line.